Kzoeps/code-auditor/README.md

 ## Development server

+First run `json-server --watch db.json` to run the backend server.

-Run `ng serve --open` for a dev server which will automatically navigate to `https://localhost:4200`.
+Then run `ng serve --open` in another terminal tab for a dev server which will automatically navigate to `https://localhost:4200`.
 The app will automatically reload if you change any of the source files.

 ## TO-DOs

 - [X] Build sign up form
 - [X] Build Login Form
-- [ ] Hook it up with the backend
+- [X] Hook it up with the backend
+- [ ] Build view for list of userss
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.